Top music festivals

-When you think of Iceland Festivals, music is the first thing that comes to mind.
-There are an array of music festivals and events taking place throughout the year.
-There are many artists and musicians that have come out of the Icelandic music scene over the years and are now recognised on a global scale such as Björk, Sigur Rós and Of Monsters and Men.
+When you think of Iceland festivals, music is the first thing that comes to mind.
+There are many fantastic concerts taking place throughout the year.
+A number of artists that have come out of the Icelandic music scene over the years are now recognized on a global scale, such as Björk, Sigur Rós and Of Monsters and Men.
 What better place to see them perform than in their home country.

-Many of Iceland’s music festivals take place in the country’s capital city of Reykjavik, the largest of which is Iceland Airwaves.
+The majority of festivals take place in the country’s capital, Reykjavik, the largest of which is called Iceland Airwaves.
 Established in an airport hangar in 1999, it has since become an annual event of international and local music and culture.
-It is well known for showcasing new talents, and attracting festival-goers and industry officials from all over the globe.
-The unique Iceland festival offers an introduction to Reykjavik’s vibrant music scene over many genres, and a city of great nightlife.
-Iceland Airwaves is growing from strength to strength and is a huge event on the European festival calendar.
+It is well known for showcasing new talents and attracting festival-goers and industry officials from all over the globe.
+This unique event offers an introduction to the city’s great nightlife and vibrant music scene, which crosses many genres.
+Iceland Airwaves is growing from strength to strength and is a huge happening on the European festival calendar.

-Another highlight on Iceland’s festival’s calendar is Techtonics.
-Presented by Iceland Symphony Orchestra, it takes place in April each year and is held in the Harpa Concert Hall and Conference Centre in the East Harbour area of Reykjavik.
+Another highlight on the annual event calendar is Techtonics.
+Presented by the Iceland Symphony Orchestra, it takes place in Harpa Concert Hall in the East Harbor area of the city.
 The venue comes to life with concerts featuring over 150 classical musicians including composers, chamber and orchestra music, soloists and choirs and much more.